Nutrition and dietetics

 Is there access and support for patients and visitors with a disability?

-• Yes, our clinical bases are accessible.
+• Our clinical bases are accessible.
 Please ring the team before your appointment to discuss any requirements.

 How to cancel your appointment